xstianDev/aliaser/README.md

 # dynalias

 ## About
-This tool aims to simplify the creation of aliases in Bash terminals by creating a new concept: dynamic aliases.
+`dynalias` is a tool designed to simplify the creation and management of Bash aliases by creating a new concept: dynamic aliases.

-Normally, aliases get deleted after the shell session is over.
+Traditional aliases get deleted after the shell session is over, but dynamic aliases persist across sessions and can be updated at any time.
-With dynamic aliases, not only can you keep you aliases on every session, you can also update their name and contents as you please.

-`dynalias` does all the background work so you can get your aliases on every session.

 ## Install